ImTheekshana126/Covide-Updates-TG-Bot/README.md

-# Telegram Corona Update Bot 🦠
+# Telegram Corona Update Bot

 ## A Simple Bot to get Corona Virus updates via Telegram platform.

 ### Installation

-* Fork this Repo.😎
+* Fork this Repo.

 * The Go to the CoronaBot.py & Edit these 👉
                        ```APP_ID``` , ```APP_HASH``` , ```BOTT```

-* After that click the Heroku Deploy Button & Deploy it 😋
+* After that click the Heroku Deploy Button & Deploy it

 ### Deploy to Heroku 🏃‍♂